PvPClt/project/play_en.md

 **Russia** (dull):

-— I have not the slightest idea.
+— I have no idea.
 I eat like always… but I’m wasting away.

 ![](Images/En_Play_29.jpg)

 **Putin** (anxious):

-— Since when this is happening?
+— Since when this has been happening?

 **Russia** (straining):